English, Excel, 2,395kb

 English, , 2,305kb

-Reviews of Higher Education in Regional and City Development are the OECD’s vehicle to mobilise higher education for economic, social and cultural development of cities and regions.
-They analyse how higher education systems impact local and regional development and assist in improving this impact.
+Universities and other higher education institutions can play a key role in human capital development and innovation systems.
+Reviews of Higher Education in Regional and City Development are the OECD’s vehicle to mobilise higher education for economic and social development of cities and regions.